meodai/sensible/README.md

 ## Usage JS
-All the defined breakpoints are avalibe
+All the defined breakpoints are available

 ```javascript
 // mediaQuery.onEnter / onLeave (querryString,callback,callOnRegister)